|Value||Eligibility||Open date||Close date|

 c.
 The Lamberton Research Scholarships Committee is to be chaired by a distinguished senior academic in the University in the field of research associated with the field of the award; other members of the Committee are the Head of the School of Chemistry or nominee, the Head of the Sydney Pharmacy School or nominee, and up to two other senior academics in allied fields such as agriculture, botany, medicine, to be appointed by the Dean of Science.

 a.
-Up to three Scholarships may be awarded may be awarded as a either a primary stipend scholarship or a supplementary stipend scholarship.
+Up to six Scholarships may be awarded may be awarded as either a primary stipend scholarship or a supplementary stipend scholarship.

 b.
 The primary scholarship will provide a stipend allowance equivalent to the minimum Research Training Program (RTP) Stipend rate (indexed on 1 January each year) for up to 3 years, subject to satisfactory academic performance.